alessandroNarcisi96/MailCustomerCustomerSegmentation/README.md

 How can we do that in unsupervised learning?<br/>

 A possible answer is PCA.As wikipedia states "This is accomplished by linearly transforming the data into a new coordinate system where (most of) the variation in the data can be described with fewer dimensions than the initial data."<br/>
-Let's see the most important feature then.<br/>
+Let's see the most important features then:<br/>
 <p align="center">
   <img src="https://github.com/alessandroNarcisi96/MailCustomerCustomerSegmentation/blob/master/images/PCA.png" alt="Sublime's custom image"/>
 </p>